Markopolo-ai/on-boarding-off-boarding/README.md

 ## Figma File

-I have addedd the figma file here
+I have addedd the figma file [here](https://github.com/tonmoy50/on-boarding-off-boarding/tree/main/figma).
+Also, you can also view the file in the web using this link - https://www.figma.com/file/Lqrj1qBXEyKCXyy4SjNkLC/On-Boarding-UI?node-id=0%3A1